boddusaiganesh/Employee_management/README.md

 ### Assumptions

-1. SQLite is used for development (can be easily switched to PostgreSQL/MySQL)
+1. PostgreSQL is used as the database
 2. JWT tokens expire after 7 days
 3. Pagination defaults to 10 items per page (configurable)
 4. CSV import expects specific column headers